FAR-Lab/Mobile_HRI_Lab_Hub/Lab2/Readme.md

 # Then Prototype the Robot
 This week's lab is a continuation of the previous week.
+We explore the role of both *siting*--the location and activity--in interaction, as well as the *form and appearance* of the robot in the interaction.

 ## Prep